Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 \subsubsection{Utility}

-ECG data find application in healthcare and biometrics systems, the latter being intended for identification and authentication, as discussed in the preliminaries of this section.

-In healthcare, ECGs are utilized for remote diagnosis and in-home health monitoring.
+ECG data find application in healthcare and biometrics systems, the latter being intended for identification and authentication~\cite{Uwaechia_2021} \del{, as discussed in the preliminaries of this section}.
+In healthcare, ECGs are utilized for diagnosis of heart diseases~\cite{LIU2021107187}\del{remote diagnosis and in-home health monitoring}.
 Typically, there is a stand-alone service or a complete e-health system where the service provider, in addition to offering a repository of personal medical data, may allow to remotely process such data.
 In any case, the aim is to provide real-time feedback to patients and hospitals, either as a warning of impending medical emergency or as a monitoring aid during physical exercises.

-Although it is well known that ECG data may help diagnose a patient’s physiological or pathological condition, other probably lesser-known inferences include cocaine use~\cite{HossainIPSN14} and stress~\cite{PlarreIPSN11}, which may be sensitive to the patient and obviously should be kept private.
-The fact that the very same time series data allows drawing both desirable inferences (i.e., for healthcare) and sensitive inferences (that need to be protected) poses a dilemma of great practical relevance.
+\del{Although it is well known that ECG data may help diagnose a patient’s physiological or pathological condition, other probably lesser-known inferences include cocaine use~\cite{HossainIPSN14} and stress~\cite{PlarreIPSN11}, which may be sensitive to the patient and obviously should be kept private.
+The fact that the very same time series data allows drawing both desirable inferences (i.e., for healthcare) and sensitive inferences (that need to be protected) poses a dilemma of great practical relevance.}